sammyCHY/devops_project/Docker-Images/docker-images.md

 4. EXPOSE 80: Informs Docker that the NGINX server will use port 80.
 This is a documentation feature and doesn't actually publish the port.

-5. CMD: NGINX images come with a default CMD to start the server, so there's no need to specify it explicity.
+5. CMD: NGINX images come with a default CMD to start the server, so there's no need to specify it explicitly.

 HTML file named `index.html`in the same directory as your dockerfile.